-More Luxury with Wild Abandon Slated for 2019
+More Luxury with Wild Abandon

 The Lodge at Blue Sky (an Auberge Resorts Collection) is located just 20 minutes from Park City and features 3,500 acres of lush, untamed landscape, 50 living spaces and a camp with four luxury tents, accommodating more than 300 guests for corporate retreats, training programs and other events.

 Blue Sky Utah already offers 9,000 sq. ft. of meeting space and three private event rooms, as well as year-round experiences.

 2.2 Million in Renovations to Hyatt Centric Park City

 Located slope-side in the Canyons Village area of Park City Mountain and just 30 minutes from the international airport, this AAA Four Diamond resort has undergone some significant upgrades.

 Renovations to the resort include the hotel lobby, game room, meeting space and more, with the addition of an outdoor venue that accommodates 150 people.
 Indoor meeting space improvements include upgraded permanent AV options, sound system, lighting and décor.